jacob187/fake-news-detector/README.md

 ## Streamlit Applicaiton

-Navigate to `./streamlit` and run `streamlit run Home.py` to view the streamlit application.
+Navigate to `./streamlit` and run `streamlit run Home.py` to view the Streamlit application.

 ## Contributions